mariovalney/laravel-keycloak-web-guard/README.md

 * Have a Keycloak Server.
 * Have a realm configured and a client that accepts authentication.

+### Support

+This package was tested with:

+* Laravel: 5.8 / 7
+* Keycloak: 4.8.3.Final

+*Any other version is not guaranteed to work.*

 ## The flow

 1. User access a guarded route and is redirected to Keycloak login.